Monthly Tech-Tip from Tony Hansen SignUp

 Both mugs use the same cone 6 oxidation high-iron (9%), high-boron, fluid melt glaze.
 Iron silicate crystals have completely invaded the surface of the one on the left, turning the gloss surface into a yellowy matte.
 Why?
 Multiple factors.
 This glaze does not contain enough iron to guarantee crystallization on cooling.
 When cooled quickly it fires the ultragloss near-black on the right.
 As cooling is slowed at some point the iron will begin to precipitate as small scattered golden crystals (sometimes called Teadust or Sparkles).
 As cooling slows further the number and size of these increases.
 Their maximum saturation is achieved on the discovery, usually by accident, of the likely narrow temperature range they form at (normally hundreds of degrees below the firing cone).
 Potters seek this type of glaze but industry avoids it because of difficulties with consistency.

-Same high-iron glaze on black stoneware and white porcelain
+Same iron red glaze on black stoneware and on porcelain

 The same glaze on black stoneware and porcelain